kaitlynmahoneyy/A01_OPIM5512_kgm19004/README.md

 # A01_OPIM5512_kgm19004
-A01 - first OPIM assignment
+Repository: `A01 - first OPIM assignment`

-The purpose of this assignment is to get familiar with GitHub (website and desktop), making a repository, cloning it, and running a small code to make a box plot.
+The purpose of this assignment is to become familiar with GitHub (web interface and GitHub desktop), including making a repository, cloning it locally, and executing a simple python script to generate running a box plot.

 # Data used
-A California Housing data set is used for this assignment.
-The data set contains the median income, house age, average rooms, average bedrooms, population, average occupation, latitude, longitude, and median house value.
+This assignment uses the **California Housing** dataset.
+The following variables are included:

+* Median Income
+* House Age
+* Average Rooms
+* Average Bedrooms
+* Population
+* Average Occupation
+* Latitude
+* Longitude
+* Median House Value

-The specific data used for my box plot is the house age.
+For this assignment, the box plot is created using the **house age** variable.

 # How to run the script
-The script is run in the Visual Studio Code in python from GitHub Desktop.
+The script is executed in **Visual Studio Code** using **Python**, with the repository managed through **GitHub Desktop**.

-The data is loaded, pandas is used for data manipulation, and matplotlib.pyplot is used to create the box plot.
-The data is returned as a pandas DataFrame and df is equal to the eight features and the target variable, which is the median house value.
-A quick data check shows the user what they are looking at.

-The box plot is created by first designating the figure size (essentially 12 x 8 for this figure).
-The specific column chosen for the box plot is specified and a title and y-label is added.
-The figure is then saved to the figs file in A01_OPIM5512_kgm19004.
+  1. Clone the repository using GitHub Desktop.
+  2. Open the project in Visual Studio Code.
+  3. Run the Python script from the integrated terminal.

+**Methods**
+* Dataset loaded into Python and returned as a **pandas DataFrame**.
+* `panda`s is used for data manipulation.
+* `matplotlib.pyplot` is used to generate the box plot.
+* DataFrame (`df`) contains eight feature variables and one target variable (median house value).
+* A preliminary data check is performed to confirm successful data loading and structure.

+Box plot generation:
+* Specifying figure size (12 x 8).
+* Selecting the **house age** column for visualization.
+* Adding descriptive plot title and y-label.
+* Saving the resulting figure to the `figs` directory within the repository

 # Expected Output
-The expected output is a saved box plot for the House Age.
-The box plot will indicate a maximum and minimum (shown by the top and bottom whisker), a median (green line), and the 25th and 75th percentile (top and bottom of the box).
+The expected output is a saved box plot visualizing the **house age**.
+The plot displays:
+* Minimum and maximum values (lower and upper whiskers)
+* Median value (green central line)
+* 25th and 75th percentiles (lower and upper edges of the box)

+The visualization provides a concise summary of the distribution and variability of house age in the data set.